Helsinki is the main air hub.

 There are nine main border crossings between Finland and Russia, including several in the southeast and two in Lapland.
 They are more serious frontiers; you must already have a Russian visa.

 Buses link Finland with Sweden, Norway and Russia.

 The linked towns of Tornio (Finland) and Haparanda (Sweden) share a bus station from where you can get onward transport into their respective countries.
 A possible, if remote, crossing point is between the Lapland villages of Kaaresuvanto (Finland) and Karesuando (Sweden), separated by a bridge and both served sporadically by domestic buses.

 Three routes link Finnish Lapland with northern Norway, some running only in summer.
 These are operated by Eskelisen Lapin Linjat (www.eskelisen.fi), whose website has detailed maps and timetables, as does the Finnish bus website Matkahuolto (www.matkahuolto.fi).

-All routes originate or pass through Rovaniemi.
+All routes originate in, or pass through, Rovaniemi.
 The two northeastern routes continue via Inari to Tana Bru/Vadsø or Karasjok.
 The Karasjok bus continues in summer to Nordkapp (North Cape).
 On the western route, a Rovaniemi–Kilpisjärvi bus continues to Tromsø in summer.

 Daily express buses run to Vyborg and St Petersburg from Helsinki and Lappeenranta.
 These services appear on the website of Matkahuolto (www.matkahuolto.fi).